jontyparab/Time-Currency-Calculator_JavaFX/README.txt

 ALl the images for this project are used from icons8.com All rights to their respective owners.

+You are free to pull the project and modify it in any way you wish to fine tune it :)
 1. To run the project you will require the following Libraries:
     i.  mysqljdbc Driver,
     ii.
 JavaFX Libraries